Fact sheet: Licensing of food businesses

 Why it matters

 Currently, not all food businesses require a licence.
-Licensing will help the CFIA to:
+Licensing helps CFIA to:

 - better identify food safety risks in order to target inspections